DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

 🛢 Should a mechanic give you the option of driving away without oil?

-<p class="fragment">🩺 Should a doctor ask whether you want hands to be washed and all surgical tools removed after the surgery?</p>
+<p class="fragment">🧤 Should a doctor ask whether you want hands to be washed and all surgical tools removed after the surgery?</p>

 🔩 Mechanics replacing all of the nuts and bolts, putting protective floormats in, and using funnels is just part of the deal.